 What’s next for the Triumph TE-1 Prototype?

-In this test phase, they’re going to work on road and track testing.
-Road testing will be calibrating power output, throttle sensitivity, range, ride modes, and a few other technical aspects like thermal flow and software testing.
+With the prototype testing finished as of mid 2022, they’ve now finished road and track testing, the purpose of which was to calibrate power output, throttle sensitivity, range, ride modes, and a few other technical aspects like thermal flow and software testing.

-Triumph will also do track testing to check handling, acceleration, braking/regeneration, traction control, and front wheel lift control.
+Triumph also did track testing to check handling, acceleration, braking/regeneration, traction control, and front wheel lift control.

-So stay tuned for later in 2022, when we might hear more about the first Triumph electric motorcycle that you might actually be able to buy.
+So stay tuned for further press releases, when we might hear more about the first Triumph electric motorcycle that you might actually be able to buy.